mbarron62/Fixes-from-the-Fallout-76-Fallout/README.md

 What type of testing should have be used to identify this bug - Conformance Testing - Conformance Testing produces tests for quality factors such as portability, interoperability, and/or compatibility a standard defines

-List the steps you would use to identify and test this particular bug
+List the steps you would use to identify and test this particular bug -
+1. Determine that the development and maintenance process meets the prescribed methodology.
+2. Ensure whether the deliverables of each phase of the development, meets the standards, procedures and guidelines.
+3. Evaluate the documentation of the project to check for completeness and reasonableness

 4. Prickett Fort token issues